antronerds/r2-tutorials/docs/Multiple_Datasets.md

 1.  [![](_static/images/MultipleDatasets_YCC-express.png)**Figure
-    6: YCC expression levels in 15 datasets covering 2173 samples.**](Image:Image:MultipleDatasets_YCC-express.png)
+    6: YCC expression levels in 15 datasets covering 2173 samples.**](_static/images/MultipleDatasets_YCC-express.png)

-Additional insight can be obtained transforming the data, in this case transform the data to logical values (none) set ‘graphtype’ on barplot and click on ‘redraw at the bottom of the screen.
+Additional insight can be obtained transforming the data, in this case transform the data to logical values (none) set ï¿½graphtypeï¿½ on barplot and click on ï¿½redraw at the bottom of the screen.

 1.  [![](_static/images/MultipleDatasets_Representations.png)**Figure
     7: Different Megasampler graphical
-    representations**](Image:Image:MultipleDatasets_Representations.png)
+    representations**](_static/images/MultipleDatasets_Representations.png)

-The plotted graphs for ‘MYCN’ clearly show a high expression level specifically in the Neuroblastoma data sets compared to Normal Tissue and other Tumor datasets.
-At the bottom of the page it’s possible to adapt dataset coloring, change the order and split datasets in tracks directly.
+The plotted graphs for ï¿½MYCNï¿½ clearly show a high expression level specifically in the Neuroblastoma data sets compared to Normal Tissue and other Tumor datasets.
+At the bottom of the page itï¿½s possible to adapt dataset coloring, change the order and split datasets in tracks directly.